The short answer is not at this time.

-Not yet.
-But Governor Gavin Newsom has announced a phased approach for requiring COVID-19 vaccinations for K-12 students, laying out a timeline that begins when federal officials grant full approval for doses to younger age groups.
+In October 2021, Governor Gavin Newsom announced a phased approach for requiring COVID-19 vaccinations for K-12 students, laying out a timeline that begins when the U.S. Food and Drug Administration grants full approval for doses to younger age groups.

 But as of this post, the FDA has yet to fully authorize any vaccine for students under the age of 16.
 Even if that changes between now and the 2022-23 school year, that wouldn’t leave much time to implement a requirement.

 As a result, the CDPH in a statement issued on April 14, 2022 said it would “not initiate the regulatory process for a COVID-19 vaccine requirement for the 2022-2023 school year and as such, any vaccine requirements would not take effect until after full FDA approval and no sooner than July 1, 2023.”